ARCTraining/data-vis/book/data-vis-101/start.md

 ## Suggested schedule

-This is subject to change
+This is subject to change.

 | Session Name | Duration | Notes |
 | --- | --- | --- |